bitemyapp/fp-course/README.md

    Using tab characters in Haskell can lead to confusing error messages.
    GHC will give you a warning if your program contains a tab character.

-6. Do not use the stack build tool.
-It does not work.

 ### Running the tests

 Tests are available as a [tasty](https://hackage.haskell.org/package/tasty)